nicholas-shaw/nicholas-shaw/README.md

 - 👋 Hi, I’m @nicholas-shaw
 - 👀 I’m interested in making beautiful, useful or interesting things on the web.
 - 🌱 I’m currently learning more advanced react-based tooling.
-- 💞️ I’m looking to collaborate on anything that challenge me, and help keep my goal of coding every day
+- 💞️ I’m looking to collaborate on anything that challenges me in the right way, and help keep my goal of coding every single day
 - 📫 How to reach me Twitter: @_nicholasshaw Web: nicholas-shaw.com

 <!---